lynnlangit/architects-who-code/Kata-2024/ADRs/ADR-xyz-data-security.md

 ## Consequences:
 - The cost of setting up and maintaining a dedicated patient information network (in addition to the regular hosptial network for non-patient information) must be included in the budget.
 - Encryption key rotation policies must be designed, performed and enforced via Organizational policy.
+- We may chose to pay for a commercial event database (Aerospike) vs open source (Redis) as the former includes encryption at rest by default.
+For the latter there is significant technical work needed to set up and maintain this capability.